towercity/astro-site/src/pages/posts/meet-me-in-a-dream/02-assistant.md

 tags: [ "shigesato itoi", "meet me in a dream", "translation" ]
 ---

-_my translation of the second story of [夢で会いましょう [Meet Me in a Dream] by Haruki Murakami and Shigesato Itoi](https://www.goodreads.com/en/book/show/31029521-let-s-meet-in-dreams), not garounteed to be accurate. see [the intro post](/posts/meet-me-in-a-dream/00-intro) to read more!_
+_my translation of the second story of [夢で会いましょう [Meet Me in a Dream] by Haruki Murakami and Shigesato Itoi](https://www.goodreads.com/en/book/show/31029521-let-s-meet-in-dreams), not guaranteed to be accurate. see [the intro post](/posts/meet-me-in-a-dream/00-intro) to read more!_

 ---